Offering students a varied co-curricular programme

 The co-curriculum is designed to engage and inspire our students.
 They have opportunities to develop practical and social skills through sport, the Combined Cadet Force (CCF), music, clubs and societies and charity work.

-The variety of co-curricular activities we offer allows our boys to find their niche and explore an activity that sparks their interest and nurtures their sense of belonging to our community.
+The variety of co-curricular activities we offer allows our students to find their niche and explore an activity that sparks their interest and nurtures their sense of belonging to our community.

 We have a range of sport facilities within easy reach of the College campus, including the indoor Langford Sports Centre and swimming pool; College Field and the Pavilion for cricket, squash and shooting; Claremont Field astro-turf pitches for hockey and tennis; and Heathfield for football and athletics.

-We encourage all boys to develop an interest in sport, not just for competition but as part of a healthy lifestyle and a rich social life.
-Our main school sports are: football and hockey in the autumn, hockey and rugby in the spring and cricket and tennis in summer.
+We encourage all students to develop an interest in sport, not just for competition but as part of a healthy lifestyle and a rich social life.
+Our main College sports are: football and hockey in the autumn, hockey and rugby in the spring and cricket and tennis in summer.

 For those who excel in sport, there are opportunities in all year groups to play for the College, especially in rugby, football, hockey and cricket.
 Our teams regularly play against other schools and go on tours to Guernsey, the UK and further afield.
 Many of our top sportsmen play for island squads and represent Jersey.